Earthquakes can be a devastating force of nature, capable of producing a multitude of hazards.

 Landslides

-When an earthquake occurs, seismic waves cause ground shaking, which can destabilize unstable slopes and trigger landslides or rockfalls.
+When an earthquake occurs, seismic waves cause ground shaking, destabilizing unstable slopes and triggering landslides or rockfalls.
 Heavy rain and unconsolidated or fractured rock are exacerbating factors.

 Liquefaction

 Liquefaction occurs in waterlogged or saturated soils, in which the space between sediment is completely filled with water.
-Typically, the water pressure will be relatively low within the soil and loosely packed grains are held together by friction.
+Typically, the water pressure will be relatively low within the soil, and loosely packed grains are held together by friction.
 During an earthquake, the groundwater pressure rises as the seismic waves destabilize the soil, increasing the spaces between sediment grains.
-With the structure of the soil lost, the soil behaves like a liquid.
+With the soil structure lost, the soil behaves like a liquid.

-Liquefied soil will force open ground cracks in order to escape to the surface.
+Liquefied soil will force open ground cracks to escape to the surface.
 The ejected water-soil mixture can result in flooding.

-During the strong M6.9 earthquake of August 21st, 2018, liquefaction did occur in Felicity, Trinidad – which verified the liquefaction probability map generated by the USGS seen below.
+During the strong M6.9 earthquake of August 21st, 2018, liquefaction occurred in Felicity, Trinidad – which verified the liquefaction probability map generated by the USGS.

 Tsunami